apache/nuttx/configs/stm3240g-eval/README.txt

-  Most testing has been conducted using the CodeSourcery toolchain for Windows and that is the default toolchain in most configurations (FPU-related testing has been performed with the Atolloc toolchain for windows.
+  Most testing has been conducted using the CodeSourcery toolchain for Windows and that is the default toolchain in most configurations (FPU-related testing has been performed with the Atollic toolchain for windows.
 To use the Atollic, devkitARM, Raisonance GNU, or NuttX buildroot toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)
   file: